 However, AMD’s Ryzen APUs actually offer some of the most powerful integrated graphics seen to date, and they are actually perfectly viable for gaming if you’re putting together an entry-level build and don’t mind playing games in a lower resolution and/or at lower settings.

 And so, that would be it for this article.
-Hopefully, you’ve found it helpful and it has helped clear up the difference between a GPU and a graphics card, as well as some other related terms.
+Hopefully, you’ve found it helpful and it has helped clear up the difference between a GPU and a graphics card, as well as some other related terms you may have had questions about.